 Enabling residents to retain:

 A daunting prospect for some, your elderly loved one may not yet feel they are ready for the big change of living| in the communal area of a care home.
 The true power of assisted living is that they get to retain their feeling of control, so that there is less of a shock regarding their diminishing responsibilities.
 With assisted living at an Eastleigh Care Home, their individuality need not feel under threat.

 Instead of asking them to change their entire lifestyle, they are essentially just being asked to change their address.

 The exact amount of care required depends on the individual.
 Eastleigh Care Homes have been looking after those in needs in Devon and Somerset for decades with our various services.
 If you’re still unsure which type of care home is best suited to you, take a look at this article on the difference between a nursing home and residential home.

-If you’re considering nursing homes in Somerset or Devon then feel free to call us on 01769 573 166 to discuss which one might be best for your needs.
+If you’re considering assisted living in Somerset or Devon then feel free to call us on 01769 573 166 to discuss which one might be best for your needs.